moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/gitaly_on_kubernetes_migration/_index.md

 #### Performance, reliability, security considerations

 When running Gitaly in Kubernetes, you must:

-- Address pod disruption
+* Address pod disruption
-- Make use of cgroups v2 to constrain resource usage by git processes
+* Make use of cgroups v2 to constrain resource usage by git processes
-- Make Gitaly Pod a Guaranteed Quality of Service pod
+* Make Gitaly Pod a Guaranteed Quality of Service pod
-- Optimize pod rotation time
+* Optimize pod rotation time

 You can refer to [Gitaly on Kubernetes](https://docs.gitlab.com/ee/administration/gitaly/kubernetes.html) for more information.

+Sanity check of connectivity with rails webservice

+1. Shell into the toolbox pod
+2. run `gitlab-rake gitlab:tcp_check[{gitaly-svc-name}.{gitaly-namespace}.svc.cluster.local,8075]`
+    replace {gitaly-svc-name} with your actual Gitaly Service name replae {gitaly-namespace} with the Kubernetes namespace where Gitaly resides in

+Sanity check of performance

+1. Look at the service apdex, error ratio and request rate of Gitaly
+    * apdex: `grpc_server_handling_seconds_bucket` filtered by 'unary' grpc_type
+    * request rate: `gitaly_service_client_requests_total`
+    * error ratio: `gitaly_service_client_requests_total` excluding grpc_code that are not errors
+2. Saturation check of cpu, memory, disk read/write IOPS and throughput, disk space , disk inodes by nodes.

 ### References

 * To conduct migrations between storage, it is best to use [gitaly-ctl](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/gitaly/gitalyctl.md) a tool built for migrations.